Big Water Walleye Championships / BWWC / LEWT

 Safety must be observed at all times.
 All contestants must wear Coast Guard approved PFDs while the boat is moving above trolling speed.
 Each contestant is to follow all state and federal regulations.
 No alcoholic beverages or illegal substances may be consumed by, or in possession of, anyone participating in any tournament activity.
 Pay attention to the weather, and the conditions around you; know your limitations, and the limitations of your vessel.
 The LEWT will not be able to recall the field once we have launched the tournament day.
 Remember, you are responsible for your own safety!
 In case of severe weather, you should seek shelter, and notify the TD after the danger has passed.

-- Boats and equipment
+4. Boats and Equipment

 All boat compartments and wells will be inspected prior to the start of that day of fishing.
 All boats must conform to all state and USCG standards.
-Your boat must have all required USCG safety equipment on board as stated in rule #4, and also a working VHF radio.
+Your boat must have all required USCG safety equipment on board as stated in rule #4, and also a working VHF radio (Handheld is ok).
 No items, including bait and tackle, may be passed between boats after the tournament has started.
 Only registered contestants or tournament officials are allowed to be on the boat during tournament hours.
 All boats must have liability insurance.

-- Boats must be registered with the LEWT upon tournament registration.
+· Boats must be registered with the LEWT upon tournament registration.
 All anglers must identify their vessel(s) they have the ability to fish from.
-In the event of a broken or damaged tournament vessel, anglers will need to contact the tournament director.
-A back-up vessel may be used after being approved by the tournament director.
+In the event of a broken or damaged tournament vessel.
+Anglers will need to contact the tournament director.
+A back up vessel may be used after being approved by the tournament director.

 In the event of severe weather, the tournament hours may be suspended, delayed, extended, shortened, or have alternate boundaries put in place.
 A tournament may be rescheduled or canceled at the discretion of the Tournament Director.
 All Saturday tournaments will have a blow day scheduled on Sunday unless otherwise noted.
 Two day tournaments will start on Friday, with Sunday available as a blow day should one day be lost to weather.
 In the event that severe weather makes returning to the weigh-in site unsafe, get to a safe dock and call the TD and check in, so that we know you are off the water and safe.